 Secret internal 1994 documents from RJ Reynolds (RJR) describe the industry's strategy to use alternative publications to manipulate the preferences and behaviour of American youth.
 This involves a new marketing ploy referred to as Trend Influence Marketing (TIM).
 TIM abandons standard advertising campaigns and jumps directly into the arena of trying to "become the trend-maker".
 RJR and Philip Morris utilise TIM to increase the popularity of Camel and Marlboro cigarettes, respectively.

-All articles written by David Simpson unless otherwise attributed.
-Ideas and items for News Analysis should be sent to David Simpson at the address given on the inside front The effectiveness of TIM is not in question, yet this new strategy speaks directly of the continued deception associated with the tobacco industry.
-We followed the development of TIM in Albuquerque, beginning with the recruitment of clandestine smoking "hipsters" who surreptitiously peddle tobacco products to unsuspecting young adults, and tracked weekly tobacco industry penetration into the market using a free alternative publication
+The effectiveness of TIM is not in question, yet this new strategy speaks directly of the continued deception associated with the tobacco industry.
+We followed the development of TIM in Albuquerque, beginning with the recruitment of clandestine smoking "hipsters" who surreptitiously peddle tobacco products to unsuspecting young adults, and tracked weekly tobacco industry penetration into the market using a free alternative publication.

 By the early 1990s tobacco industry executives were under intense pressure from anti-smoking advocacy groups.
 Education efforts had increased awareness among consumers about the illusions in traditional tobacco product advertising.
 Facing declining sales, the industry began looking for a new approach.
 TIM acknowledges: "Shoving products in the face of the consumer is no longer the successful way to infiltrate this market.
-Today's 'Generation X' consumer is most influenced by what he or she sees in the hands of friends, not by some stiff riding a horse in a magazine advertisement."
+Today's 'Generation X' consumer is most influenced by what he or she sees in the hands of friends. not by some stiff riding a horse in a magazine advertisement."